The best email hosting services

 Zoho Mail – now known as Zoho Workplace – is a hosted email service with a bundled online office suite, and a stack of other extras.

 A free plan gives you 25 mailboxes with up to 5GB per user, a 20MB attachment limit and webmail access.
-A referral scheme could get you support for a further 25 mailboxes.
+A referral scheme could get you support for a further 25 mailboxes (at the time of writing the referral program wasn't available due to remodeling).

-Zoho's Ultimate plan lives up to its name with 1TB of storage (that's for your documents and inbox), 40MB attachments, support for Active Directory groups, and more.
-It's yours for $8 ($5.70) per user per month, not bad at all for the storage space and features you're getting.
+Zoho's Professional plan gets you 100GB of storage (per user), 40MB attachments, support for Active Directory groups, and more.
+It's yours for $6 (£4.70) per user per month (billed annually), not bad at all for the storage space and features you're getting.

 Easy to set up with some pretty neat extra features